-Out-of-Core Network Facilities - For Emory Healthcare employees and their covered dependents only: While the POS medical plans do allow for flexibility in selecting providers for care, many of the facilities in the Atlanta metropolitan area are considered out-of-core-network.
-Contact Aetna to obtain a list of out-of-core facilities.
+Out-of-Core-Network Facilities - For Emory Healthcare employees and their covered dependents only: While the POS medical plans do allow for flexibility in selecting providers for care, many of the facilities in the Atlanta metropolitan area are considered out-of-core-network.
+Contact Aetna to obtain a list of out-of-core-facilities.

 Out-of-Pocket Maximum - The most you will have to pay per person, per year for certain covered expenses.
-It includes the deductible, copays, and most coinsurance amounts.
-Once you have paid the out-of-pocket maximum expense amount, the Plan pays 100% of the Covered Person's covered expenses for the rest of the calendar year.
+It includes the deductible, co-pays, and most co-insurance amounts.
+Once you have paid the out-of-pocket maximum expense amount, the Plan pays 100% of the Covered Person's covered expenses for the rest of the plan year.